Zaid-Ajaj/the-elmish-book/chapters/dev-flow/static-images.md

 // browser console
 Fable logo path dce2757cef5f2cc7b1dbc1416f3732ed.png
 ```
-Alternatively, you can run `npm run build` to see how this same file is copied into the output directory and is now referenced property from the image tag that we used.
+Alternatively, you can run `npm run build` to see how this same file is copied into the output directory and is now a referenced property from the image tag that we used.
 When I run `npm run build` I get these files in the `dist` directory:
 ```
  dist
   |